kristianwiklund/pajnes/db/README.md

 # telegraf-influx configuration

+Here be dragons - do not assume that I know what I am doing.

 See the [tutorial](https://www.influxdata.com/blog/running-influxdb-2-0-and-telegraf-using-docker/) from influxdata.

 The influx data is stored in ~/influx, can be changed in the docker-compose.yml file.